gmorningman/serversettings/README.md

 - restart pc

 - amdgpu.ppfeaturemask=0xfffd7fff creates /sys/class/drm/card0/device/pp_od_clk_voltage that you can use for overclocking.
-- amdgpu.ppfeaturemask=0xffffffff could also work but that higher setting causes artifacts on many cards (mainly RX 470/570)
+- amdgpu.ppfeaturemask=0xffffffff could also work but that higher setting can cause issues (mainly RX 470/570)

 ```
 sudo nano /etc/default/grub